indiqusdocs/yntraa/Self-service and Administration.md

 ### Self-service and Administration

-Ananta brings a powerful layer of self-service along with a multitude of configurable options for managing customer journeys, admin operations and cloud-commerce.
+Apiculus brings a powerful layer of self-service along with a multitude of configurable options for managing customer journeys, admin operations and cloud-commerce.

 | FEATURES                                      | DESCRIPTION                                                                                                                                                     |
 | --------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |